Public Health Regulation 2022

 - if family members are collecting the tissue they need a tissue release form and a travel certificate (letter) stating that the person is travelling with human tissue.
 Both are completed by the hospital doctor.

-Parents can apply for a Recognition of Early Pregnancy Loss certificate from the NSW Registry of Births, Death and Marriages.
+Parents can apply for a Recognition of Early Pregnancy Loss certificate from Service NSW.
 It is not a legal document and no fees apply.

 Suicide and attempted suicide are no longer crimes in NSW, so the survivor of a suicide pact will not be guilty of murder or manslaughter.
-However, there are two offences connected with suicide under the Crimes Act 1900 (NSW).
-One offence is aiding or abetting a suicide or attempted suicide (section 31B); a person found guilty may be liable to up to 10 years’ imprisonment.
-The other offence is inciting or counselling someone to commit suicide (section 31C); the penalty is up to five years’ imprisonment.
+However, there are two offences connected with suicide under section 31C of the Crimes Act 1900 (NSW).
+One offence is aiding or abetting a suicide or attempted suicide; a person found guilty may be liable to up to 10 years’ imprisonment.
+The other offence is inciting or counselling someone to commit suicide; the penalty is up to five years’ imprisonment.

 It is legal to use ‘reasonable force’ to prevent another person from committing suicide; Crimes Act 1900, section 574B.